pmndrs/react-use-measure/readme.md

     yarn add react-use-measure

-This small tool will measure the boundaries of a view you reference.
+This small tool will measure the boundaries (for instance width, height, top, left) of a view you reference.
 It is reactive and responds to changes in size, window-scroll and nested-area-scroll.
 It uses the [resize-observer-polyfill](https://github.com/que-etc/resize-observer-polyfill) on platforms that do not support resize observers.

 ### Why do we need this hook?